IRC-safe jet flavour at leading power: Phenomenology

 The left panel of fig.~\ref{fig:JFTppb} shows the results obtained using anti-$k_T$ through NNLO.
 The NLO curve is only marginally consistent with the LO result and the NNLO curve shows very poor perturbative convergence below $300$ GeV.
 The latter is evident both from the scale uncertainties, which do not decrease after adding the NNLO corrections, and from the size of the NNLO corrections, which exceed the size of the NLO scale band.
 Additionally, the NNLO/NLO K-factor is significantly less flat than the NLO/LO K-factor.
 We confirmed that increasing the mass again decreases the NNLO cross section, worsening the perturbative convergence.
 The `large' logarithm of the $b$-quark mass is therefore again not to blame.
 Instead, it is known \cite{Currie:2016bfm,Currie:2018xkj,Bellm:2019yyh,Generet:2025vth} that single-inclusive jet cross sections exhibit poor perturbative convergence, or rather, that the scale uncertainties give an inaccurate impression of the size of missing higher orders for these processes.
 It would seem that our results confirm this to be the case for single-inclusive flavoured jet cross sections as well.

 Interestingly, the situation looks different for the cross section obtained using the CMP algorithm.
 This is shown in the right panel of fig.~\ref{fig:JFTppb}.
 We consider cross sections for $a=0.01$, $0.1$ and $0.5$.
 Clearly, the cross section for $a=0.01$ converges very poorly: the NNLO scale uncertainties are much larger than at NLO and the NNLO curve lies well outside the NLO scale band.
-This is of course to be expected for such a small value of $a$, since it effectively introduces a large log $\ln a$ with a coefficient roughly proportional to the LO cross section.
+This is to be expected, since, at LP, the CMP cross section diverges in the $a\to0$ limit.
+The $S$ function counterterm which renders the anti-$k_T$ result finite is always zero for CMP for any $a>0$, since it only contributes in the strict double-soft limit.
+Meanwhile, for arbitrarily small non-zero values of $a$, arbitrarily soft quark pairs in the massless cross section can still affect the flavour of hard jets, effectively introducing a large log $\ln a$ with a coefficient roughly proportional to the LO cross section.
 Interestingly, the NNLO/NLO K-factor is very flat for all shown values of $a$.
 As the value of $a$ increases, the apparent convergence significantly improves.
 For the unusually large value $a=0.5$, the series naively appears to be convergent.
 However, given the long history of incorrect conclusions based on apparent perturbative convergence that has plagued this class of processes, we do not wish to jump to any conclusions based on such criteria alone.

 Another interesting aspect is the strong dependence of the NNLO cross section on $a$.
 In ref.~\cite{Czakon:2022wam}, the effect on the $Z+b$-jet cross section of changing $a$ from $0.1$ to $0.5$ was found to be just a few percent at high $p_T$.
 For single-inclusive $b$-jet production, the effect is roughly 15\% - significantly more sizeable.
 This suggests this process is much more sensitive to the choice of jet flavour definition, making it a potentially interesting test bed for future comparisons of different approaches to jet flavour.